maciekgajewski/exceptions-under-the-hood/slides/presentation.md

 * Sometimes you just want the program to die on error
 * ... but sometimes not.
 * Sometimes you want to check the error locally
-* ... but sometimes you want cental handling
+* ... but sometimes you want central handling
-* ... and then you wanrt the program to remain consistent.
+* ... and then you want the program to remain consistent.
 * It's good to know what went wrong, if only to print an error message

 I think by now the design principles behind C++ exceptions are clear.